databricks/spark-pr-dashboard/README.md

 For Python code, we follow the [PEP8](https://www.python.org/dev/peps/pep-0008) style, with the exception of a 100-character maximum line length instead 80.

-For Javascript code, we roughly follow the [Airbnb stlye guide](https://github.com/airbnb/javascript).
+For Javascript code, we roughly follow the [Airbnb style guide](https://github.com/airbnb/javascript).

 To perform style checks: